omise/omise-android/README.md

 intent.putExtra(AuthorizingPaymentURLVerifier.EXTRA_USE_BROWSER_FLOW, true)
 ```

 This will immediately finish `AuthorizingPaymentActivity` and will instead pass `AUTHORIZED_URL` to the device's default browser (ex.
-Chrome)
+Chrome).
 Using this flow, you will not receive result in `onActivityResult`

 ### Authorizing Payment via an external app